 Although unfavorable conditions such as diminishing sources of nutrition play an important role in sporulation, in that they trigger the process, sporulation does not necessarily start taking place right away.
 Rather, the bacteria will start by trying to move to an area with favorable conditions.

-For instance, in the event that food sources diminish, the bacteria, using such structures will attempt to move to a new location through such processes as chemotaxis.
+In the event that food sources diminish, the bacteria, using such structures will attempt to move to a new location through such processes as chemotaxis.

 Other mechanisms to survive may involve an attempt to adapt to the new conditions or changing their mode of reproduction among others.
 Therefore, sporulation occurs as the last survival strategy.
 Before the cell commits to sporulation, several conditions must be met.